jarcane/minicosm/README.md

 DDN defines a number of common elements, described as follows, with their options.

 * `:canvas` - The root element of the canvas itself.
-Has no options, but contains multiple child elements which will be drawn sequentially to the canvas.
+Has no options, but the body must contain *either* 1 or more child elements which will be drawn sequentially to the canvas, *or* a list containing 1 or more child elements.
 The `:to-draw` handler given to `minicosm.core/start!` expects to find one of these.
 * `:group` - A grouping of multiple elements to be drawn.
 This is primarily useful for providing a single value that can be returned by functions, containing a series of elements to be drawn.
+The body should contain *either* 1 or more child elements which will be drawn sequentially to the canvas, *or* a list containing 1 or more child elements.
 Options:
     - `:desc` (optional) - a string describing the nature of the group. useful for documentation purposes.
 * `:image` - A static image to be drawn.
 The contents of the element should be an image value.
 Options:
     - `:pos` (optional) - the coordinates at which to place the image, as a pair of coordinates (ie. `[x y]`).
 If not provided, assumes `[0 0]` coordinates.